An injury is a physical trauma to the body with an external force. It can also be actions or words that trigger an emotional or psychological trauma.

 Gaslighting is psychological manipulation, In which the narcissist covertly plants seeds of self-doubt, so we end up questioning our memories, our opinions, our perceptions, our values, our beliefs, our judgment and our reality.
 Causing things such as anxiety, codependency, ruminating, cptsd, memory problems, brain fog, lack of concentration, sleep deprivation, physical health problems, lack in confidence and cognitive dissonance, as we are living with two or more conflicting beliefs or realities, as we have the one we believe and the one the narcissist is psychologically manipulating us to no longer knowing what to believe.

-They might detach and withdraw, emotional neglect, those passive-aggressive silent treatments and sulks.
+They might detach and withdraw, emotionally neglect, those passive-aggressive silent treatments and sulk.

-A narcissist wants to provoke you, so you feel invalidated, frustrated, confused, hurt, angry, upset, so you feel pain, they want to get you back, and they want to trigger a response within you, once they have this response, they want to shift all the blame over to you.
+A narcissist wants to provoke you so you feel invalidated, frustrated, confused, hurt, angry, and upset, so you feel pain.
+They want to get you back, and they want to trigger a response within you.
+Once they have this response, they want to shift all the blame over to you.
 So they can avoid consequences for their actions.

 Click on the links below to join Elizabeth Shaw – Life Coach on social media for more information on Overcoming Narcissistic Abuse.

 The online courses are available by Elizabeth Shaw.

 Click here to sign up for the full, Break Free From Narcissistic Abuse, with a link in the course to a free, hidden online support group with fellow survivors.